khaledh/khaledh.github.io/docs/osdev/07-kernel-image.md

   51104 build/kernel.bin
 ```

-The kernel image is about 51 KB.
-But remember that we have a 1 MB heap in the `malloc.nim` module.
+The kernel image is about 51 KiB.
+But remember that we have a 1 MiB heap in the `malloc.nim` module.
 This is not persisted in the image, since it's in the `.bss` section, which is uninitialized data.
 This poses a problem for the bootloader, since we don't have section metadata in the image.
 Part of the reason for building a raw binary image is to make it dead simple for the loader to load it into memory without having to worry about initializing sections.
 One way to solve this problem is to move the `.bss` section into the output `.data` section.
 This will cause the linker to allocate space for the `.bss` section in the output file.
 Obviously this will increase the size of the image, but it's a price we're willing to pay to keep the bootloader simple.

 Let's modify the linker script to move the `.bss` section into the `.data` section: